 For the past five years, our Transition Summits have served as an opportunity for those departing the military to gain insight into the civilian sector, network with employers, and get #LeftOfTransition.
 We’ve learned that career preparation is a family conversation and is most successful when planning begins well before the military exit date.

 In an effort to better serve the entire military community, we are re-branding Transition Summits to Career Summits.
 This isn’t merely a name change, it is a change in perspective.
 Career planning is a process, not an event, and requires dedicated time and effort to achieve the desired results.
 Both service members and spouses need access to as many resources as possible regardless of their time in service or affiliation with the military.

-“Over the past 8 years, Hiring Our Heroes learned a lot about how to help bridge the gap between military service and civilian careers.
+“Over the past eight years, Hiring Our Heroes learned a lot about how to help bridge the gap between military service and civilian careers.
 We focused on creating and delivering events targeting service members in transition to accommodate the increased number of those departing the military during force reductions.
-Through collaborative efforts, veteran unemployment dropped from 8.3% in 2011 to nearly 3.7% in 2017,” said Marnie Holder, director of Career Summits.
+Through collaborative efforts, veteran unemployment dropped from 8.3% in 2011 to nearly 3.7% in 2017,” said Marnie Holder, director of Career Summits at Hiring Our Heroes.

 As the program progressed, it was clear there needed to be a way for the event to be more inclusive of the whole family, especially since spousal unemployment and underemployment negatively impacting the retention and readiness of our military.